jemisonf/jemisonf.github.io/_projects/fgj.codes.md

 > - Built a continuous deployment pipeline for my home site using CircleCI and Github

 All of these components existed, but some were pretty rough; the react page existed but didn't have any content, and I hadn't really used the circleCI deploy in practice.
-A couple problems jumped out as I started working on integrating them into a fully functioning website:
+A couple problems jumped out as soon I started working on integrating them into a fully functioning website:

 1. Per my terms of service with Comcast, I wasn't allowed to host a web server in my apartment.
 I also had to consider that I didn't any guarantees about my IP address, so if I continued with self-hosting I'd have to deal with my server periodically going down because DNS couldn't find it.
 2. React is a pain to work with and doesn't have *great* static site generating tools.
 I was working with a custom webpack workflow I'd used in the past.
 It worked fine, but I wasn't sure it was the greatest solution.
 [Here's](https://github.com/OSU-CS290-F17/final-project-asdfas/blob/master/webpack.config.js) a link to basically the same approach being used in another project.